 A student should apply for a special deferred exam if the course in which the exam was missed is a prerequisite to a course that would be taken before the scheduled deferred exam period.

 A deferred final examination shall be accorded the same weight as the regular final examination in the computation of the student’s final grade.

 Applications for deferred or special deferred exams are available from the Graduate Program office.
 The student completes the top portion and then takes it to their instructor to complete the middle portion.
 It is then forwarded to the Chair of the Graduate Program who either grants or denies the request.

-- Supplemental Final Exams: There are no supplemental final examinations in the College of Nursing Graduate Program courses with the exception of Graduate Courses with an OSCE component.
+There are no supplemental final examinations in the College of Nursing Graduate Program courses, with the exception of Graduate Courses, with an OSCE component.

-Supplemental Examination will be provided in the Nurse Practitioner Program for the OSCE in NURS 879.
-To be eligible for a supplemental exam the student must have obtained a minimum final course mark of 50% and must have met the required weighted average of 70%.
+Supplemental examination will be provided in the Nurse Practitioner (MN-NP) Program for the OSCE in NURS 879.
+To be eligible for a supplemental exam, the student must have obtained a minimum final course mark of 50% and must have met the required weighted average of 70%.

 The student who fails more than two courses in an academic year will not be considered for supplemental OSCE.

 Supplemental OSCE shall be accorded the same weight as the original final examination in the computation of the student’s final grade.

 Supplemental examination will be granted only if there is a reasonable expectation of the student passing the NURS 879 if the supplemental exam is granted.
 A supplemental exam will be scheduled within five calendar days of the initial exam.
 Students failing an OSCE will not be required to apply for a supplemental exam.